-Prompt consideration will be given to approving medical, hospital and rehabilitation services and payment will be made as soon as practicable after services are invoiced.
+Principle: Prompt consideration will be given to approving medical, hospital and rehabilitation services and payment will be made as soon as practicable after services are invoiced.

-Exped ctations Benchmarks S15.1 Before making a decision about approval for services, insurers are to determine: Evidence on claim file whether the service provider is appropriately qualified to provide the service whether the proposed fees are appropriate and/or consistent with workers compensation fees orders, and whether the services requested align to appropriate billing/payment codes.
-S15.2 When approving services from workplace rehabilitation providers, insurers are to ensure that services are consistent with the Guide: Nationally consistent approval framework for workplace rehabilitation providers and the NSW Supplement to the Guide.
+Expectat ions Benchmarks S15.1 When making a decision about approval for medical, hospital and rehabilitation services, insurers are to determine: Evidence on claim file whether the service provider is appropriately qualified to provide the service whether the proposed fees are appropriate and/or consistent with workers compensation fees orders, and whether the services requested align to appropriate billing/payment codes.
+Note: the insurer is required to determine requests for medical, hospital and rehabilitation services within 21 days as per section 239 of the 1998 Act.
+S15.2 When approving services from workplace rehabilitation providers, insurers are to ensure that services are consistent with the Guide : Nationally consistent approval framework for workplace rehabilitation providers and the NSW Supplement to the Guide.
 Evidence on claim file or other operational documents/ agreements S15.3 Insurers are to review service provider invoices before payment and ensure: Evidence on claim file rates and items billed align with approvals rates do not exceed the maximum amount prescribed by any relevant workers compensation fees orders, and invoices contain all relevant information, including application of GST or input tax credits where appropriate.